 Other matters that need addressing at a federal level involve enacting foreign exchange regulations to allow international liquidity, distribution of dividends to operators' parent companies overseas, and payment to foreign suppliers.
 At this point, international liquidity is not allowed and distribution of dividends to foreign shareholders as well as payments to foreign suppliers are subject to several limitations imposed by the Argentine Central Bank.

-On a separate note, the overall situation and licensing time frame in Brazil is likely to have an influence in Argentina, either with companies starting an operation in Brazil and then expanding to Argentina or the other way around.
+On a separate note, the overall situation in neighbouring countries such as Brazil is likely to have an influence in Argentina, either with companies starting an operation in these neighbouring countries and then expanding to Argentina or the other way around.

 1 Tomás Enrique García Botta is a partner at MF Estudio – Abogados.

 4 Section 1 of the Argentine National Constitution.

 5 Section 121 of the Argentine National Constitution and case law of the Argentine National Supreme Court of Justice (Fallos: 322:1142, among others).
 The Argentine National Congress retains regulatory competence over criminal matters, AML/CFT and taxes (the competence to establish taxes is, with some limitations, shared with provincial and the City of Buenos Aires' legislatures).

 6 The Argentine Federal Government was involved in gaming and gambling activities through the National Lottery, a public corporation that offered certain products (lottery, pool betting, betting on the results of football matches, etc.) pursuant to agreements entered into with local competent authorities until February 2018.
 The National Lottery was dissolved through Decree No. 95/2018 of the Argentine National Executive.

 7 Section 2,052.